carlosonunez/hello-azure/rants.md

   - Turns out: you can't create cost alerts in the CLI, at least not in a way that makes sense to me.
 - This is confusing: https://github.com/terraform-providers/terraform-provider-azurerm/issues/6016
+- Here's an interesting story about why committing (and pushing) early and often is a really good idea.

+  I was wrapping up some work on my deployment script.
+One of the steps I do during the deployment is clone this repository onto my webserver before starting the Flask app with systemd.
+I was running into some weird errors with this step; specifically, I kept getting errors that the directory I was cloning into was "busy".

+  Trying to brute-force my way into a solution, I edited the Ansible playbook that deploys this app to delete the folder I was cloning into before actually cloning it.
+Ansible runs in a Docker container with my application volume-mounted to `/app`.
+On the webserver, my application is deployed into `/app`.

+  This was all well and good, except for one thing: the plays within this playbook were copied from another playbook I wrote earlier that is executed on the server itself (i.e. not over SSH).
+  `connection: local` is the directive that tells Ansible to do this.

+  I forgot to remove that line.
+Since the folder I'm deploying into on the webserver is called `/app` and my app is mounted into `/app` in the Ansible container that runs my deployment playbook, every time I ran this script, I would lose _my entire codebase_.

+  Because I forgot to push my work after committing it, I lost two hours of work that I had to redo.

+  Commit and push early and often, people!

 # Compute